 Born on October 18, 1982, Justin Hakuta’s age is 35.
 He has multiple business interests like his father and he’s done very well for himself.

 According to Justin Hakuta’s LinkedIn page, he went to Sidwell Friends School in D.C. and graduated in 2000.
 He then studied abroad at Tecnológico de Monterrey in Mexico from 2002 to 2003.

 He also graduated with a B.S. in Decision Science from Carnegie Mellon University and went on to follow his dad’s footsteps to receive an MBA from Harvard Business School.
 Did we mention he’s also a Fullbright Scholar?

 Now, that’s what you call a résumé!

-After graduating from Harvard, Hakuta ventured into many fields and is currently the vice president of product at GoodRx.
+After graduating from Harvard, Hakuta ventured into many fields like leading a team of developers at DirectTV-Digital Innovation Lab, and being a product manager at Good RX.
+Hakuta is currently the vice president of product at GoodRx.

 While Hakuta has been successful in most of his ventures, he has also been between jobs a lot.
 But his comedian wife has been by his side through it all, supporting everything he takes on.

 Justin Hakuta married Ali Wong in 2014 after they met at a wedding in 2010.
 Romcom tropes make weddings a dreadful social situation for singles, but for Ali Wong and Justin Hakuta, it was love at first sight.